It's just good business to have an office dating policy in place.

-However, according to research by Jonathan Sutton for the College of Saint Benedict/Saint John's University, many workers sense a division in their team even when colleagues are laterally dating, as if there's an unspoken competition of "us" versus "them," with "us" being the work team and "them" being the couple.
+However, according to research by Jonathan Sutton for the College of Saint Benedict at Saint John's University, many workers sense a division in their team even when colleagues are laterally dating, as if there's an unspoken competition of "us vs. them."

-Find a way to allow employees to anonymously share their opinion on the matter.
+Find a way to allow employees to anonymously share their opinions on the matter.
 If you think the relationship is pitting employees against each other, then address it.

-It might seem controlling or even cruel to force employees to discuss their personal lives with you, but there are risks associated with romantic work relationships, from encouraging unfair advantages, like wage increases, to causing distractions and hindering performance, said Mair.
+It might seem controlling or even cruel to force employees to discuss their personal lives with you, but there are risks associated with romantic work relationships, such as encouraging unfair advantages, like wage increases, or causing distractions and hindering performance, said Mair.

 Legal counsel is required before enforcing a no-dating policy for your office.
 In some states, like Oregon, parties can't be forbidden to date if they work for the same employer unless one is a manager.
 You also have to confirm that you're not violating the employees' rights to privacy.